JetBrains/create-react-kotlin-app/README.md

 **This tool doesn’t assume a Node backend**.
 The Node installation is only required for Create React Kotlin App itself.

+### Using React with Kotlin

+To develop applications in Kotlin that use React you need to use a Kotlin wrapper for React.
+You can find a documentation for it and examples in the module's [repository](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-react).

 ### Creating an App

 To create a new app, run: